 Note 4.
 Application of new and amended International Financial Reporting Standards (IFRS)

 (a) Changes in accounting policies

-The Company has consistently applied the accounting policies set out in note 3 to all periods presented in these separate financial statements.
+Except for the changes below, The Company has consistently applied the accounting policies set out in note 3 to all periods presented in these separate financial statements.